santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 1. First step is to sample prompts from a Prompts dataset and a labeler comes up with the desired output behavior.
 This data is used for Supervised Finetuning.

 2. Second step is where we build a reward model.
-For a given prompt $$x$$, several model outputs $${y_i}_{i=1:m}$$ are sampled.
-The labelers ranks the outputs from best to worst.
+For a given prompt $$x$$, several model completions are sampled.
+The labelers rank the outputs from best to worst.
 This comparison data is used to train the reward model.
 Generally the SFT model from first step is taken as a starting point for the Reward Model.

 3. Finally the SFT model from first step is optimized using the reward model using Reinforcement Learning.